FyroxEngine/rg3d.rs/index.markdown

 - **FBX Loader** - allows you to load models of any complexity from industry-standard FBX format.
 - **TTF/OTF fonts** support.
 - **Support of various texture formats**, such as: png, jpg, dds (including compressed), tga, bmp, etc.
-- **Advanced user interface** with lots of widgets.
-- **Advanced animation system** with animation blending machines (similar to Mecanim) and animation retargetting.
-- **Async asset management** (textures, models, sound buffers).
-- **Advanced physics**: rigid bodies, rich set of various colliders, joints, ray casting, etc.
 - **Powerful core library** with lots of commonly used algorithms.
 - **Fast iterative compilation**: ~3 seconds in Debug, ~8 seconds in Release.
 - **Lots of examples** covering various aspects of the engine.
 - **Production ready** - it is possible to build almost any kind of game.
-- **Documentation**
+- **Documentation and tutorials** - it's easy start making your own game!
+- **Hierarchical model resources** - combine multiple assets in prefabs and engine will do the rest of the work.

 ## [rusty-editor](https://github.com/mrDIMAS/rusty-editor)

-rusty-editor is a native scene editor for the rg3d game engine.
+The engine comes with an editor: rusty-editor is a native scene editor for the rg3d game engine.

 ![rusty_editor](assets/rusty_editor.jpg)